 The Anne Frank Huis (House) is a museum in Amsterdam dedicated to the story of German-born Jewish girl Annelies Marie “Anne” Frank, located in the place where Anna and his family were in hiding trying to escape the Nazi persecution of the Dutch Jews.
 It is one of the most visited museums in The Netherlands, with over a million visitors per year.

 The museum is housed in the typical Dutch canal-side house where the “secret annex”, the hiding place of eight persons, was for two years during the World War Two.
-Unfortunately the concealed refuge did not succeed; in August 1944, the three members of the family and four other occupants of the house were arrested by the Gestapo and deported to concentration camps.
+Unfortunately, the concealed refuge did not succeed; in August 1944, the three members of the family and four other occupants of the house were arrested by the Gestapo and deported to concentration camps.
 Only one of them, Otto Frank, the father of Anne, survived the camps.
 Anne died in Bergen-Belsen, presumably of typhus, in early 1945.
-Yet, the diary that Anne Frank wrote during the hiding period was retrieved after the war, eventually becoming a word-renowned remembrance of the Nazi brutality as well as of Anna’s personal story.
+Yet, the diary that Anne Frank wrote during the hiding period was retrieved after the war, eventually becoming a world-renowned remembrance of the Nazi brutality as well as of Anna’s personal story.

-The place was saved from demolition and transformed in a memorial, a youth centre and a museum in 1960.
-The centre, due to its increasing popularity, was then renovated and expanded and now includes the Frank family’s house, the Anne Frank foundation offices and the museum.
-The museum houses the original writings and drawings by Anne Frank along with exhibition material focused on human rights and freedom and against violence, war, racism, oppression and discrimination.
+The place was saved from demolition and transformed in a memorial, a youth center and a museum in 1960.
+The center, due to its increasing popularity, was then renovated and expanded and now includes the Frank family’s house, the Anne Frank foundation offices, and the museum.
+The museum houses the original writings and drawings by Anne Frank along with exhibition material focused on human rights and freedom and against violence, war, racism, oppression, and discrimination.
 The permanent exhibition is composed of original documents, graphics, scale models, photos and, after the 1999 renovation, also of multimedia and interactive exhibits.
 A fundamental element of the exhibition itinerary is obviously the visit to the hiding place of Anne and her companions.
-The Anne Frank Foundation also organizes temporary exhibitions, family programs, educational activities and guided tours.
+The Anne Frank Foundation also organizes temporary exhibitions, family programs, educational activities, and guided tours.